Mortgage rate forecast for next week (May 29-June 2)

 Mortgage interest rates forecast next 90 days

-As inflation ran rampant in 2022, the Federal Reserve took action to bring it down and that led to big interest rate growth.
-The average 30-year fixed-rate mortgage more than doubled within the course of the year.
+As inflation ran rampant in 2022, the Federal Reserve took action to bring it down and that led to the average 30-year fixed-rate mortgage spiking in 2023.

-The 30-year fixed-rate mortgage averaged 6.57% as of May 25, according to Freddie Mac.
-None of the five major housing authorities we looked at projected 2023’s second quarter average to finish above that.
+The 30-year fixed-rate mortgage averaged 6.12% as of Oct.
+3, according to Freddie Mac.
+All five major housing authorities we looked at project 2024’s fourth quarter average to finish above that.

-Fannie Mae and the Mortgage Bankers Association sit at the low end of the group, predicting the average 30-year fixed interest rate to settle at 6.1% and 6.2%, respectively, for Q2.
-Meanwhile, the National Association of Realtors and National Association of Home Builders had the highest forecasts of 6.3% and 6.56%.
+Wells Fargo sits at the low end of the group, predicting the average 30-year fixed interest rate to settle at 6.15% for Q4.
+Meanwhile, the National Association of Realtors had the highest forecast of 6.7%.

 Mortgage Bankers Association | 6.20% |